Comment on page

 The saige_gwas_svat app computes single variant association tests for a chunk of genomic data.
 UKB imputed data is chunked by chromosome, so we’ll launch saige_gwas_svat app in batch mode to compute single variant association tests on each chromosome in parallel.

 Upon selecting the SAIGE GWAS SVAT app for analysis, the GUI will prompt the user to add input files and configuration parameters.
-Slide the “Enable Batch” toggle to “On” at the top right corner.
-Switch the input type to batch mode by clicking the “List” icon to the right of the Genotype BGEN file and select the Genotype BGEN Index file inputs which will be processed in parallel batches.
+Select the Batch Run option for the Genotype BGEN Index file inputs, which will be processed in parallel batches.

 Configure the files you wish to batch run, complete the required inputs section and press “Start Analysis”.

 UKB’s whole genome variant data is stored in 60,000 pVCF files.
 This example will show how to perform single variant association tests on chromosome 22 using CLI.

 First merge chromosomes 22 pVCF files into a single file as follows: